ichbinwilly/UnderTheHoodCSharp/UnderTheHoodCSharp/ChainOfResponsibility/README.md

 # Chain of Responsibility Pattern

-The Chain of Responsibility Pattern is a design pattern that avoids coupling the sender of a request to the receiver by giving one or many handler to handle the request.
+The Chain of Responsibility Pattern is a design pattern that avoids coupling the sender of a request to the receiver by giving one or many handlers to handle the request.

-A real-world example shown below the Chain of Responsibility pattern where the chained managers and executives can agree the purchase request or hand it off to a superior if they cannot approve.
+A real-world example is shown below the Chain of Responsibility pattern where the chained managers and executives can approve the purchase request or hand it off to a superior if they cannot approve.
 Each position has its own permission which budget they can approve.

 |Name	  |Position					| Budget Permission|
 |:-------:|:------------------------:|:--------:|